FurongHuang/spectrallda-tensorspark/README.md

 * Summary of set up
-For your convenience, the IDEA projected using [Intellij IDEA](https://www.jetbrains.com/idea/) is pushed in the repository [here](https://bitbucket.org/furongh/spectral-lda/src/b5be6b9e2a45b824bbc60a0bb927eff6030f4256/Code/tensorfac/.idea/?at=master).
+Main file is Code/tensorfac/src/main/scala/LDATensorDecomposition/SpectralLDA.scala For your convenience, the IDEA projected using [Intellij IDEA](https://www.jetbrains.com/idea/) is pushed in the repository [here](https://bitbucket.org/furongh/spectral-lda/src/b5be6b9e2a45b824bbc60a0bb927eff6030f4256/Code/tensorfac/.idea/?at=master).

 * Configuration

-(1) Synthetic Experiments:
+* 1. Synthetic Experiments:

-(a) Data generation script in MATLAB is provided in the repository [here](https://bitbucket.org/furongh/spectral-lda/src/b5be6b9e2a45b824bbc60a0bb927eff6030f4256/Code/tensorfac/data/SyntheticDataGenerator.m?at=master&fileviewer=file-view-default).
+*    (1.1).
+Data generation script in MATLAB is provided in the repository [here](https://bitbucket.org/furongh/spectral-lda/src/b5be6b9e2a45b824bbc60a0bb927eff6030f4256/Code/tensorfac/data/SyntheticDataGenerator.m?at=master&fileviewer=file-view-default).
 One can play around with hyperparameters such as Sample Size, Vocabulary Size, Hidden Dimension, and How mixed the topics are.
 The synthetic data for training are then generated as datasets/synthetic/samples_train_libsvm.txt and datasets/synthetic/samples_test_libsvm.txt in the libsvm format and as datasets/synthetic/samples_train_DOK.txt and datasets/synthetic/samples_test_DOK.txt in the DOK format.

-(b) Our program reads libsvm format.
+ *   (1.2).
+Our program reads libsvm format.

-(c) One should remove the stopwords argument in the [configuration](https://bitbucket.org/furongh/spectral-lda/src/b5be6b9e2a45b824bbc60a0bb927eff6030f4256/Code/tensorfac/src/main/scala/LDATensorDecomposition/SpectralLDA.scala?at=master&fileviewer=file-view-default) line 61 for synthetic experiments.
+*    (1.3).
+One should remove the stopwords argument in the [configuration](https://bitbucket.org/furongh/spectral-lda/src/b5be6b9e2a45b824bbc60a0bb927eff6030f4256/Code/tensorfac/src/main/scala/LDATensorDecomposition/SpectralLDA.scala?at=master&fileviewer=file-view-default) line 61 for synthetic experiments.

-(2) Real Experiments:
+* 2. Real Experiments:

-(a) Data should be in the libsvm format.
+*   (2.1).
+Data should be in the libsvm format.
 Our program takes raw text (document per row).

    For example